 Bhakra Nangal Dam

-The second-tallest dam in Asia, the Bhakra-Nangal dam, was constructed on the Satluj River and is located on the boundary of Punjab and Himachal Pradesh.
+Among the prominent tourist places in Punjab the Bhakra Nangal Dam is noteworthy it is the second-tallest dam in Asia, the Bhakra-Nangal dam has come up as one of the prominent tourist , was constructed on the Satluj River and is located on the boundary of Punjab and Himachal Pradesh.
 A barrage dam called Nangal dam is located 10 kilometres downstream of Bhakra dam.

 Even though they are two independent dams, usually the two are referred to as the Bhakra-Nangal Dam.
 This dam creates the third largest reservoir in India, the Gobindsagar Reservoir, which is home to a variety of fish species.The purpose of the project is to provide hydroelectricity, irrigation and protection against floods in the Satluj-Beas river basin.